zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

     ```
     put <zowe-V.v.p>.pax
     ```
+    where:

+    * `zowe-V.v.p`
-    `zowe-V.v.p` is a variable that indicates the name of the PAX file you downloaded.
+    is a variable that indicates the name of the PAX file you downloaded.

     **Note:** When your terminal is connected to z/OS through FTP or SFTP, you can prepend commands with `l` to have them issued against your desktop.
 To list the contents of a directory on your desktop, type `lls` where `ls` lists contents of a directory on z/OS.